Student Engagement & Wellness

 Penn strives to promote physical fitness and emotional balance so that students prioritize their health.

 Student Health and Counseling (formerly SHS and CAPS) is the primary care and psychological care division of Wellness at Penn.
 Our state-of-the-art medical and counseling centers are designed to provide high-quality, compassionate care for undergraduate, graduate, and professional students during their academic journey.
 Student Health and Counseling is committed to providing safe, accessible, cost-effective, culturally sensitive, and student-focused care.
-They team provide care for acute and chronic health problems, preventative health services, as well as mental health and counseling, crisis management, and consultations.
+Their team provides care for acute and chronic health problems, preventative health services, as well as mental health and counseling, crisis management, and consultations.
 Learn more:

 • Access to Student Health and Counseling is based on student status and payment of general and clinical fees.